faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/suicide_an_old_sectarian_notion.md

 layout: page
 ---

-**trigger-warning: suicide**

 This article discusses suicide and some potentially disturbing doctrinal statements about suicide.
 If you are feeling suicidal, please call a suicide prevention lifeline, such as the National Suicide Prevention Lifeline at 1-800-273-8255.

 ---